MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     When prompted, enter the password that you specified earlier for the SLC file, and confirm that you want to perform this action.

     If you have more than one AD RMS configuration data files, repeat this command for the remainder of these files.
+But for these files, set **-Active** to **false** when you run the Import command.

     > [!IMPORTANT]
     > When you have completed this step, securely erase these PEM files from the disconnected workstation to ensure that they cannot be accessed by unauthorized people.
 For example, run "cipher /w:E" to securely delete all files from the E: drive.

 You’re now ready to go to [Step 3.
 Activate your RMS tenant](migrate-from-ad-rms-phase1#step-3-activate-your-rms-tenant).